Angloromani: Phonology

-Overall, Anglo-Romani consonants reflect the standard British English consonantal system with the exception that the rhotic is trilled /[r]/ and /x/ appears in certain dialects.
+Overall, Anglo-Romani consonants reflect the Standard Southern British consonantal system with the exception that the rhotic is trilled /[r]/ and /x/ appears in certain dialects.
 Anglo-Romani may sometimes be rhotic and in other cases is non-rhotic like English non-rhotic dialects; for example, in Romani terno "young" (passing through the stage tarno) can be rendered as tawno.

 Morphology

-In the sixteenth century, the Romani language was an inflected language, employing two genders, plurality and case marking.
+In the 16th century, the Romani language was an inflected language, employing two genders, plurality and case marking.

 Anglo-Romani is first referenced in 1566–1567.

-In the late nineteenth century, Romani personal pronouns became inconsistently marked, according to Leland, who also notes that case distinction began fading overall, and gender marking also disappeared.
+In the late 19th century, Romani personal pronouns became inconsistently marked, according to Leland, who also notes that case distinction began fading overall, and gender marking also disappeared.
 George Borrow notes that in 1874, some Romani speakers were still employing complete inflection, while some were adopting the English syntax with a Romani lexicon.
 It seems to be around 1876 that gender distinction was no longer seen; however, the continued use of Romani plural forms was noted, along with English verb conjugation.
 By 1923, some plural endings were still being used on nouns, but English prepositions were used instead of Romani postpositions.
 Current usage has lost almost all Romani morphology and instead uses English morphology with Romani lexical items.